pivotal/docs-tap/scst-scan/ivs-create-your-own.hbs.md

     Where:

     - `DEV-NAMESPACE` is the developer namespace where scanning occurs.
     - `spec.image` is your target image (image that you are scanning).
-See [Retrieving an image digest](./ivs-custom-samples.hbs.md#retrieving-an-image-digest)
+The digest must be specified.
+See [Retrieving an image digest](./ivs-custom-samples.hbs.md#retrieving-an-image-digest).
     - `scanResults.location` is the registry URL where results are uploaded.
 For example, `my.registry/scan-results`.
     - `serviceAccountNames` includes:
         - `scanner` is the service account that runs the scan.
 It must have read access to `image`.